Russian official targets Madonna with crude tweet

 EXCESSIVE REACTION?

-Western governments and rights groups have said the govermnent's reaction to the "punk prayer" was excessive and are watching the trial closely.
+Western governments and rights groups have said the government's reaction to the "punk prayer" was excessive and are watching the trial closely.
 The judge is to give a verdict on August 17.

 Rogozin, who some analysts view as a potential presidential candidate in the next election in 2018, did not mention Madonna by name in the English tweet on Friday or a Russian one on Wednesday.